CDCgov/cfa-subgroup-imputer/docs/index.md

 }
 ```

+Both subgroups and supergroups are defined by values of some _variable_.
 The package provides support for automatically creating mappings for:
-- Age groups (via the `AgeGroupHandler`).
+- Age groups, via the `AgeGroupHandler`, in which both subgroups and supergroups are defined by age.
-- Subgroups which are found in all supergroups (via the `OuterProductHandler`), for example stratifying regional supergroups by vaccination status.
+- Subgroups which are defined by a categorical random variable which is _distinct_ from the one defines supergroups, and for which all levels are present in all supergroups, via the `OuterProductHandler`.
+For example, stratifying regional supergroups by vaccination status, where the supergroups are defined by region, and subgroups are defined by the vaccination status _and_ region.

 For completeness, the `ArbitraryGroupHandler`, which works based on a user-provided map.
-This is suitable for handling "ragged" combinations of sub and supergroups, such as counties in states.
+This is suitable for handling cases like the `OuterProductHandler` but where not all subgroups are present in all supergroups (and without adding size-zero groups) or for cases where the subgrouping variables are different in different supergroups.

 ## What is subgroup disaggregation anyways?